Skip to main content

 Americana is a cultural vibration.

 We rise for those who create, who resist, who inspire, who dream in color and shape reality with their hands.
 Giancarlo is, and will always be, part of this vibration a current of expression that moves through us.
+We honor every being who makes this world breathe,

 and those who left their mark on it.